uitsmijter/Documentation/content/contribution/tooling.md

 a `release` ensures that the production release is build from scratch first.
 This takes a lot of time.
 Because this is not productive when developing features a `--dirty` option can be passed.

+When `run-cluster` is executed, a list of test domains is output.
+To use these, they must be entered in the `/etc/hosts` file.
+A list of domains and user/password combinations can be found on the dedicates [test cluster](/contribution/test_cluster) page.

 ```shell
 ./tooling.sh run-cluster
 ```